marko-cs/mooc-sec-project-I/README.md

 ### Install

 This project uses only standard Python packages and Django framework.
-Most connivent way to install needed is follow https://cybersecuritybase.mooc.fi/installation-guide if your staring from scratch.
+If your are staring from scratch most connivent way to install needed is follow course installation guide https://cybersecuritybase.mooc.fi/installation-guide.
 Follow those instructions for python and other library installations.

 If you have working python installation Django can be installed with pip.
 ```